opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 Need to read through the API exposed by libgit2 to say for sure.

-#### Q: Do you need to run anything in a web worker?
+#### Q: Do you need to run Git operations in Git SDK in a web worker?

-I think we can avoid using web workers.
-And just interface with WASM directly using [provided API]().

-The supposed benefit of web
+Assuming we figure out how TS communicates nicely with Git commands that get executed in WASM.
+And for changes to reflect in a file system provided, there would ne no need for a web worker to be there.

 #### Q: Can we bundle WASM in Git SDK and abstract using WASM over nice API?